 I feel bad that I have to list this negative here but I feel obliged simply because a few dog breeders will want to jump into dodgy techniques.
 First, if you get caught trying to game Google algorithms, you will be forever banned.
 And the company said itself that they bring improvements daily to their rules and algos so you could disappear at any point.

-Secondly, black-hat SEO is very expensive and time consuming.
-Put your efforts into writing quality content and promote it on social medias, you may get less visits but they will be of much better quality.
+Secondly, black-hat SEO is very expensive and time-consuming.
+Put your efforts into writing quality content and promote it on social media, you may get fewer visits but they will be of much better quality.
 Don’t chase the number of daily visits, chase the quality of each visitor.

 To save you some time, these strategies and tactics are considered black-hat by many: commenting a lot with your link on other blogs, paying sellers on Fiverr against backlinks, spamming forums with (un)subtle backlinks, guest posting the same post in several websites, stuffing your articles with the same keywords and variations in an unnatural way, etc.